Wolkabout/Wolk-Arduino-Environment-Monitoring/README.md

 ### Story

 We had some Environment click sensors lying around so we decided to hook them up to the MKR1000 and visualise them on the [Wolkabout platform](https://demo.wolkabout.com/).
-The idea is to do the measurement every minute and publish the results once every 15.
+The idea is to do the measurement every minute and publish the results once every 10.
 If the publish fails (due to a busy network or some other issue) the results should be persisted in Flash memory of the device.
-With max.
-104 writes a day we avoid getting the Flash in a faulty state (Arduino guarantees 10000 write cycles).
+With approximately 100 writes a day we avoid getting the Flash in a faulty state (Arduino guarantees 10000 write cycles).
 In the meantime all components go into sleep mode in order to minimise the power consumption.

 ## Dependencies